 Day 1: from Amsterdam to Zürich and from Zürich to Lugano

-After lunch we go on deck to enjoy the views.
-Along the way we regularly stop to pick up passengers and take on new ones.
-After 2 hours and 15 minutes we arrive at Flüelen where the Gotthardbahn is waiting for us.
-We walk to the train station, only 200 meters, to catch the Wilhelm Tell Express train to Locarno.
+After lunch we go back on deck to enjoy the stunnings views.
+During this journey we regularly stop to drop off passengers and take on new ones.
+After about 2,5 hours we arrive at Flüelen station where the Gotthardbahn is waiting for us.
+We walk only 200 meters to catch the Wilhelm Tell Express train to Locarno.

-We end our walking tour on the boulevard, where a boat is waiting for us for a cruise on the stunning Lugano lake.
+We end our walking tour on the boulevard (Rivo Giocondo Albertolli), where a boat is waiting for us to take us on a cruise over the stunning Lugano lake.
 On board we are offered a glass of wine and some snacks; this is the good life!
-It is now half past seven in the evening and the view over the lake is absolutely beautiful.
+It is now half past seven in the evening and the view over the lake is absolutely beautiful and slowly the sun is setting.
 It is quiet, only a few boats are on the lake and it feels like we have it all to ourselves!

 Day 2: from Lugano to Chur with the Bernina Express

 We arrive around half past six in Chur (pronounced: Choor), the capital of Graubünden.
-We walk to Hotel Freieck where we will spend the night.
+From the station we walk to Hotel Freieck where we will spend the night.
 It is a wonderful hotel, centrally located and the owner is of Dutch descent.
 We receive a very warm welcome and have a drink before we go to Hotel Stern for dinner.
-Hotel Stern is located on the same street as Hotel Freieck and is slightly simpler, a bit old-fashioned.
-Both hotels are recommended, my personal preference goes to Hotel Freieck.
+Hotel Stern is located in the same street as Hotel Freieck and is slightly simpler, maybe a bit old-fashioned.
+But both hotels I can recommend, although my personal preference goes to Hotel Freieck.

-We have a walking tour through the city of Chur; a sweet ladies who is our guide accompanies us.
-I did not hear her name well and am embarrased to ask so I cannot tell you her name.
+We have a walking tour through the city of Chur; a sweet lady who is our guide accompanies us.
+I did not hear her name, since when she was introduced I was taking some photographs and I am embarrased to ask, so I cannot tell you her name.
 She knows a lot about this beautiful city.
-We walk past old buildings like Cathedral of Saint Mary of the Assumption/Kathedrale St. Mariä Himmelfahrt, Grossratsgebäude, Rätisches Museum, churches and beautiful courtyards and get to hear nice and interesting stories.
+We walk past old buildings like Cathedral of Saint Mary of the Assumption/Kathedrale St. Mariä Himmelfahrt, Grossratsgebäude, Rätisches Museum, churches and beautiful courtyards.

 Switzerland is a country of folk customs and traditions.
-It is a country with a beautiful and overwhelming nature, a friendly population and a delicious cuisine.
+It is a country with beautiful and overwhelming nature, friendly people and a delicious cuisine.
 It is a country for hikers, peace seekers, city trippers and train (travel) enthusiasts.
 It is a country where 4 languages are spoken, delicious chocolate is being made and of course beautiful time pieces!
 Many own a Swiss watch or a Swiss pocket knife.

 Travel Blog by Elisabeth, One Lucky Traveller